bmd-studio/stm32-for-vscode/README.md

 - Ability to compile it as a C++ project by adding a main.cpp file.
 (EXPERIMENTAL)

 ## Disclaimer
 This is a beta version of the software, which comes forth from wanting a nice and fast way of compiling and debugging C++ STM32 projects in VSCode, for this reason some bugs will probably be present I will try to fix them and maintain this extension.
-Suggestions and feedback is always welcome.
+Suggestions and feedback are always welcome.